nodelith/injection/README.md

 # @nodelith/injection

-A flexible and lightweight dependency injection library for JavaScript and TypeScripResolve complex dependency graphs using classes, factory functions, or static valueManage dependency visibility and lifecycles with easBuild composable, reusable modules for clean and maintainable architectures.
+A flexible and lightweight dependency injection library for JavaScript and TypeScript.
+Resolve complex dependency graphs using classes, factories, functions, or static values.
+Manage dependency visibility and lifecycles with ease.
+Build composable, reusable modules for clean and maintainable architectures.

 ## 📦 Installation